Myrtle Dorsey: Career

-Georgia Perimeter College

-Dorsey moved to Georgia Perimeter College as Vice President of Student Affairs and Institutional Advancement in 1996.
-This campus was one of a multi-campus system and had 16,000 credit and 22,000 non-credit students.

-Technical and Community College, Cincinnati

-In 2000, she transferred to the Technical and Community College in Cincinnati as Executive Vice President.
-She had full responsibility for the college operation functions with the President focused on external partnerships.

-Baton Rouge Community College

 In 2002, Dorsey was appointed chancellor of Baton Rouge Community College (BRCC).
 She led the college through its first Southern Association of Colleges and Schools (SACS) accreditation and received approval to offer financial aid at the college.
 BRCC is currently the third-largest institute of higher learning in Louisiana.

-St. Louis Community College

 In 2011, Dorsey was appointed chancellor of St. Louis Community College.
 She served as the chief executive officer of a multi-campus college system consisting of four campuses, two satellite centers, and two centers focused on workforce needs.
 St. Louis Community College is the largest community college district in Missouri and the state's second-largest higher education system.
 The college annually serves more than 81,000 students through credit courses, continuing education and workforce development programs.

 In September 2013 the board of trustees chose not to renew her contract due in part to a report prepared by the St. Louis law firm of Armstrong Teasdale LLP on the handling of an incident in April in which a student was attacked at the college's Meramec campus.
 On April 18, student Jevon Mallory was allegedly caught choking fellow student Blythe Grupe in a women's bathroom on the Meramec campus.
 Despite Mallory's admission that he was attempting to “withdraw her from life,” campus officials released him within hours, didn't alert the campus to the threat, and addressed the assault only after the victim went public.
 A report by Armstrong Teasdale said the way it was handled showed “a lack in leadership and management from key personnel at the district and campus levels.”
 The college's board of trustees hired the law firm to investigate after a community-wide furor erupted over the handling of the assault.